Batman (Bruce Wayne)

 - Tranquil Fury: Robin is noticeably quieter in SubZero, but after Barbara is kidnapped he's really, really pissed off.

-- Unwilling Suspension: He was chained up this way above a rising pit of water after being kidnapped by the title character in the episode "Bane".
+- Unwilling Suspension: He was chained up this way above a rising pit of water after being kidnapped by the title character in "Bane".
 For best effect, they added an equivalent of Cement Shoes to his feet.

 - What the Hell, Hero?: He delivers these to Bruce on a couple of occasions, twice in "Old Wounds" on his growing obsession and keeping Batgirl's identity a secret from him.
 He also gives one to Barbara for not telling him about it, resulting in breaking off their relationship.